Hellowww-02/CraftLife/README.md

 pip install -r requirements.txt
 ```

-## 4. Run
+## 4. Launch CraftLife

 ```bash
 python MainPyQt6.py
 ```

-At first launch, CraftLife initializes its SQLite schema and built-in data.
+CraftLife initializes its SQLite schema and built-in data on first launch.

 ---

 # 🤖 Optional AI Learning setup

 Learning features that use Gemini require a valid provider API key configured by the user in CraftLife.
-AI-related packages are included in `requirements.txt`, but the application handles missing/failed optional imports gracefully.
+AI-related packages are listed in `requirements.txt`, but the application handles missing or failed optional imports gracefully.

-Important:
+Important rules:

 - never commit an AI API key;
-- do not include it in screenshots/issues;
+- never include a key in screenshots or issues;
-- source documents and prompts sent to an AI provider are subject to that provider’s privacy policy;
+- documents and prompts sent to an AI provider are governed by that provider’s privacy policy;
-- Gemini keys are not included in CraftLife personal cloud snapshots;
+- Gemini keys are excluded from CraftLife personal cloud snapshots;
-- local Learning features and stored notebook data remain available without cloud account linking.
+- local notebook data remains available without a linked cloud account.

 Podcast TTS and transcript retrieval require internet access.